naman/ThingsBoard/README.md

 ### Firewall/Intrusion Detection System + Dashboard

 We have used Snort IDS to identify various types of connections, attacks and log them in files.
-We used Django to make a frontend web UI, which acts as an interface to for tweaking Snort configuration and parse the logs (mentioned earlier) in order to display the status of the IoT device, and the connections that it makes in realtime etc..
+We used Django to make a frontend web UI, which acts as an interface to for tweaking Snort configuration and parse the logs (mentioned earlier) in order to display the status of the IoT device, and the connections that it makes in realtime etc. Please read the interface logic in Django views (https://github.com/naman/ThingsBoard/blob/master/thingsboard/app/views.py).

 # Installation